Waste

 Integrating Sustainability into Our Product and Packaging Design Processes

 To support our 2030 waste goals, we continue to build on efforts to incorporate sustainability into the lifecycle of our products, delivery devices and packaging, with waste reduction in mind.
-Our goal is to integrate sustainability-focused design principles into future product and packaging design processes, while identifying and evaluating opportunities to enhance our current portfolio including labeling in some markets that will better inform the patient on disposal.
+Our goal is to integrate sustainability-focused design principles into future product and packaging design processes, while identifying and evaluating opportunities to enhance our current portfolio, including labeling in some markets that will better inform the patient on disposal.
 We aspire to develop products that are inclusive, trustworthy and sustainable.

 Inclusive